[PROJECT] A Dozen Chargers in the Lab

 - 5 bolts: under ~80mV

 These are just general guidelines.
-I used my judgment for each charger based on everything I could see, including the shape of the waveform and the FFT spectrum, not just the raw mV reading.
+I used my judgment for each charger based on everything we could see, including the shape of the waveform and the FFT spectrum, not just the raw mV reading.

 The Results

-- I learned during testing that all devices showed similar noise profiles at different voltages, so I stuck with lower voltages for these screenshots.
+- We learned during testing that all devices showed similar noise profiles at different voltages, so we stuck with lower voltages for these screenshots.
 Most screenshots below were taken when the charger was giving 9V.

 A few more details on noise and ripple

 They look confusing at first glance, but you don’t need to be an electrical engineer to understand these next graphs.
-Here is a quick primer on what you’re looking at:

 - Yellow Line (Voltage Trace): This represents the actual voltage being delivered to your device.
 The horizontal axis represents time, and the vertical axis represents voltage.
 In a perfect world, this would be a single, razor-thin, perfectly flat horizontal line.
 Any deviation from this is an imperfection.